JediKnightChan/ECRTools/ecr-progression-backend/main_cloud_function_python/README.md

 1) Get all data about character: base player data (see Player) and unlocked cosmetics (see Cosmetic Store)

 Combines data from Player and Unlocked Cosmetics for one request

+### Main Menu

+Methods:
+1) Get all data about player: base player data (see Player) and list of characters (see Character)

+Combines data from Player and Character for one request